isomerpages/ncss-ssi/_training/11-nexleaders.md

 ### Course Fees and Subsidies
 Normal Fee: $216 per staff for an one-year period.

-If you are signing up between 1 Nov 20 to 12 Mar 21, you will enjoy a special price of $160 per staff for an one-year period.
+If you are signing up between <b> 1 Nov 20 to 12 Mar 21 </b>, you will enjoy a special price of $160 per staff for an one-year period.

 The VCF Training Grant is applicable for learners from registered charities and Institutions of Public Character (IPCs).
 This grant will cover 60% of the course fee upon successful application and completion of the core courses.